JuanitaSmith/datascience_blog_using_linear_regression/project1_blog/README.md

 The following datasets were downloaded:

-- listings: full descriptions of each rental property with average review score and daily price
+- **listings**: full descriptions of each rental property with average review score and daily price
-- calendar: each listing have a record for each calendar day for the next 365 days ahead, showing the price and availability on that specific day
+- **calendar**: each listing have a record for each calendar day for the next 365 days ahead, showing the price and availability on that specific day
 - neighbourhoods.geojson: Used to visualize spatial data in notebook 5

 Metadata are available [here](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=1322284596)

 ### **Important:**
-These raw files are not published to github, as file size exceed 100MB.
+These raw files are not published to github, as file size exceed 100MB and result in errors.
-To rerun this project, simply download the files and add them to a `data` directory and update the file paths.
+To rerun this project, simply download the files and add them to a `data/raw/` directory and update the file paths in the notebooks.

 ## 5. Data transformation <a name="transform"></a>

-In notebook 1 during data wrangling, raw listing data is cleaned, outliers removed, obsolete listings are removed, etc.
+1) In notebook 1 during data wrangling, raw listing data is cleaned, outliers removed, obsolete listings are removed, etc.
 The cleaned file is stored in `data/clean/listing_clean.pkl` to reserve datatypes.

-In notebook 2, whilst answering question if some listings are run by businesses, a new boolean feature was introduced 'is_business'.
+2) In notebook 2, whilst answering question if some listings are run by businesses, a new boolean feature was introduced 'is_business'.
 Further outliers in average price was detected and removed.
 Enriched listing dataset was stored in `data/clean/listing_enhanced.pkl`, and is used in remaining notebooks to answer questions 2-4.

 ## 6. Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here]().

 ## 7. Licensing, Authors, Acknowledgements<a name="licensing"></a>